 Last but not least, you have Mumbai, formerly known as Bombay, the capital of Maharashtra and the richest and most populous city in India.
-Its deep natural harbor constitutes India’s most important maritime trading post and contributes to making Mumbai the commercial capital of India.
+Its deep natural harbor holds India’s most important maritime trading post and contributes to making Mumbai the commercial capital of India.

 As the home of the “Bollywood” film industry, Mumbai is India’s undisputed entertainment capital.
 It is perceived as a city of opportunities attracting numerous Indian migrants from other parts of the country.
-Foreign business people, companies and investors also flock to Mumbai.
+Foreign business people, companies, and investors also flock to Mumbai.

-- A Business Visa is aimed at industrial or business entrepreneurs who are involved in commercial activities or would like to explore or set up a new venture.
+- A business visa is aimed at industrial or business entrepreneurs who are involved in commercial activities or would like to explore or set up a new venture.
 The visa application must be supported by a letter of invitation from an Indian business associate and a letter from the applicant’s company.
 Both should state the intention and duration of the visit.

-- A Project Visa is limited to foreigners working on projects in the power and steel industry.
+- A project visa is limited to foreigners working on projects in the power and steel industry.

-- Professional journalists and photographers may apply for a Journalist Visa for up to three months.
+- Professional journalists and photographers may apply for a journalist visa for up to three months.
 Before taking up an assignment, they must register with the Press Information Bureau of the Government of India.
-Journalists traveling to India for private reasons must also file an application for a Journalist Visa, accompanied by a statement confirming the non-media related purpose of their visit.
+Journalists traveling to India for private reasons must also file an application for a journalist visa, accompanied by a statement confirming the non-media related purpose of their visit.